This article was originally written in 2022 and updated in 2023 for current best-in-industry offerings.

 Furnishing a top-tier dental office is a major investment, so you should also make sure your new equipment comes with a warranty.
 And while your options will always vary based on the amount and type of space you have (as well as your budget) making sure your office equipment works together seamlessly will always pay dividends.

-From a comfy dental chair to a less-distracted staff, better equipment helps build an improved patient experience, which can even lead to better treatment results.
-When your staff is more efficient, and more comfortable, your patients will notice, and you and your practice can generate the ultimate goal: more smiles.
+From a comfy dental chair to the best handpieces, better equipment helps build an improved patient experience, which can even lead to better treatment results.
+When your staff is more efficient and more comfortable, your patients will notice, and you and your practice can generate the ultimate goal: more smiles.